curtwarfield/anonymousFTP/README.md

 - Installs and configures vsftp as an anonymous FTP server
 - Enables and starts vsftpd
 - Backs up the original vsftpd.conf file
-- Configures a passive port range of 40000-40001
+- Configures a passive port range
 - Configures firewalld
 - Shows the vsftpd status after completion

 ## Upcoming Feature List

 - Check for the presence of vsftp before installation
-- Allow the user to choose the passive port range
+- Check for supported distros